 |1997||December 11, the Supreme Court of Canada rules that the concept of Aboriginal title is affirmed and also recognized in law.

 inter alia that Indian title cannot be sold, surrendered or extinguished without the consent of First Nations and can only be alienated to the Federal Crown.

 Mi'kmaq of Nova Scotia, the Province of Nova Scotia, and Canada signed a memorandum of understanding to establish a Tripartite Forum.

 Bill C-30 "Mi'kmaq Education Act" becomes the first agreement in Canada to transfer jurisdiction for education from the Canadian federal government to Indigenous communities.

 |1998||Federal Court of Appeal upholds the Mitchell case.
 It affirms the 1794

 Jay Treaty, Treaty of Amity Commerce and Navigation, between Great Britain and the United States, which allows the Mohawks to freely cross the Canada/US border unmolested.

 |1999||The Supreme Court of Canada rules that the Treaty of 1760-61 between the Mi'kmaq Nation and the Crown is valid.

-In the Marshall Decision, it re-affirms the Nation-to-Nation relationship existing between the Mi'kmaq and Canada by striking down those provisions of the Federal Fisheries Act that
+Marshall Decision, it re-affirms the Nation-to-Nation relationship existing between the Mi'kmaq and Canada by striking down those provisions of the Federal Fisheries Act that

 limit the Mi'kmaq ability to fish for commercial purposes.